— by Renard N. Bansale —

 (dir.
 Jon Watts)

 As I predicted in my review, Spider-Man: Homecoming ended up as my favorite superhero film of 2017.
 Homecoming captures the high school setting and Tom Holland accurately plays Peter Parker like a high school-aged superhero.
 Homecoming makes full use of Michael Keaton’s casting as Vulture (a literal bird-man) and the smooth and natural inclusion of Robert Downey, Jr.’s Tony Stark/Iron Man.
 Thanks to director Jon Watts and crew, I never felt the movie’s 133-minute runtime once in any of my three viewings.
-Most importantly, I continue to regard Homecoming’s roughly-five minutes of screentime between Peter knocking on the door to Liz’s home and when he enters his school auditorium as some of the best five minutes, not just in cinema in 2017, but in all of superhero cinema.
+Most importantly, I continue to regard Homecoming’s roughly-seven minutes of screentime between Peter knocking on the door to Liz’s home and when he enters his school auditorium as some of the best five minutes, not just in cinema in 2017, but in all of superhero cinema.

 In short, out of 2017’s nine superhero films, Homecoming’s positives offset its negatives the most and the best.
 While Homecoming may not rank among my top 10 films for 2017 anymore, I can guarantee that it will remain in my top 30.